Before the Semester

 - Be sure to encourage students to come to your office hours.
 Not all students understand the purpose of office hours, so be sure to explain to the class the types of conversations they can have with you: questions about the subject content, homework, research opportunities, career advice, etc.

-- Explain what prerequisite skills are required and how can students determine if they have met them.
+- Explain what prerequisite skills are required and how students can determine if they have met them.

 In the below clip from 6.01 Intro to EECS, Professor Denny Freeman describes support available for students with little or no programming experience in Python.
 (The clip of interest ends at 30:30)